1,513 Hydrologist jobs in the United States

 At the State of Minnesota, employees play a critical role in developing policies, providing essential services, and working to improve the well-being and quality of life for all Minnesotans.
 The State of Minnesota is committed to equity and inclusion, and invests in employees by providing benefits, support resources, and training and development opportunities.

 This position has a flexible work arrangement and may be eligible to telework on a part-time basis which is subject to change.
-If approved, the employee would be required to complete an annual telework agreement.
+If approved, the employee would be required to complete a telework agreement.
+This position will require reporting to the primary work location on a regular basis.

 **Minimum Qualifications**